Egon Wellesz (1885 -1974) the Forgotten Modernist

-Though born Jewish, Wellesz would eventually become a devout Roman Catholic, composing much church music and receiving honours from the Vatican.
+Though born Jewish, Wellesz would eventually become a devout Roman Catholic, after spending several years as “non-confessional” before becoming Protestant, only converting to Catholicism during what he called in his autobiography, “the wave of Catholic renewal” that accompanied the clerical dictatorship headed by the Christian Socialist Party and its leader Engelbert Dollfuß in 1933.
+He went on as an observant Catholic to compose liturgical music and masses, eventually receiving a knighthood from the Vatican for his contributions.
 Nevertheless, it was not until 1917, nine years following their marriage that both Emmy and Egon officially withdrew from Vienna’s Jewish community.
 It could also be speculated that he felt a public departure from the Jewish Community might shield him from anti-Semitism at the university.
-Neither Egon nor Emmy would ever refer to their Jewish origins – even in the darkest days following Austria’s annexation, they maintained their status as monarchists, and thus as ‘political refugees’.
+Neither Egon nor Emmy would ever refer to their Jewish origins – even in the darkest days following Austria’s annexation, they maintained their status as ‘monarchists’, and thus as ‘political refugees’.
 In any case, Great Britain, as with most countries in 1938, accorded political opponents to Nazism a higher status than Jews, who were deemed to be fleeing Germany out of less signficant ‘racial’ grounds.

 Gustav Mahler was without doubt Vienna’s most important and dynamic musical personality in these early years.
 He was music director of the Imperial Opera and despite huge conflicts, left an imprint, which at the time was even more significant than his work as composer.
 As Wellesz grew more established in Vienna’s musical circles, he became acquainted with Mahler, who took an interest and helped the younger composer.
 After Mahler’s death in 1911, Wellesz continued his friendship with Alma and was instrumental in her acceptance of the completion of Mahler’s 10th Symphony by Deryck Cooke and Berthold Goldschmidt.
 Certainly Wellesz had a clear memory of Mahler’s orchestral balance and tempi when conducting his own works.
 Over the years, he would become recognised as one of Vienna’s most important Mahler authorities.
 Herbert von Karajan invited him to give the Gustav Mahler Memorial speech at Vienna’s State Opera in 1960 – the only special event in Vienna planned to honour his centenary year.